mileni98/data-warehouse/README.md

 2. Supporting decision-making on implementing a new pricing policy for a specific number of overnight stays, based on factors such as booked stay length and occupancy rate.
 5. Supporting decision-making around implementing a cancellation policy, considering factors like length of stay, booking lead time, and reservation price, to determine cancellation timelines without penalties.

+## Files Overview

+The **Preprocessing folder** contains data from different sources that has been extracted and cleaned, with additional columns added.
+The data is transformed into a dataframe with the same attributes for each source, and then exported as Excel files.

+In the **ETL folder**, the exported Excel files are loaded, transformations are performed, and fact and dimension tables are created.
+These tables are then loaded onto the server.

 ## System Architecture